Maryanne Trump Barry

-Maryanne Trump Barry (April 5, 1937 – November 13, 2023) was an American attorney and United States federal judge.
+Maryanne Trump Barry (née Trump; April 5, 1937 – November 13, 2023) was an American attorney and United States federal judge.
 She became an assistant United States attorney in 1974 and was first appointed to the United States District Court for the District of New Jersey by President Ronald Reagan in 1983.
 In 1999, she was appointed to the United States Court of Appeals for the Third Circuit by Bill Clinton.

 In January 2006, Barry testified before the U.S. Senate Judiciary Committee in support of the nomination of her colleague Samuel Alito to the U.S. Supreme Court.
 She took senior status in June 2011, and announced her retirement from the bench in February 2019 after an investigation was launched into allegations that she had committed judicial misconduct by participating in fraudulent tax and financial transactions.

-Barry was the eldest sister of 45th and 47th President of the United States Donald Trump.
+Barry was the eldest sister of 45th and 47th president of the United States, Donald Trump.